flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 ## The wrong tradeoff

-In the beginning of the article I said that the core issue here is:
+At the beginning of the article I said that the core issue here is:

 > Poor balance of control vs effort over the set of use cases.